Early Years Foundation Stage at Hodge Clough Primary School.

 As well as being the core document for all professionals working in the foundation years, the EYFS framework gives mums and dads confidence that regardless of where they choose for their child’s early education, they can be assured that the same statutory commitments and principles will underpin their child’s learning and development experience.

-At Hodge Clough Primary school the foundation stage begins when your child begins nursery and ends when they leave reception..
+At Hodge Clough Primary school the foundation stage begins when your child begins nursery and ends when they leave the reception class.

 How will my child learn?